-The proceedings brought by LPD Holdings (Aust) Pty Ltd ("LPD") and Mayson Associates Limited ("Mayson") against the Company and some of the directors and officers of the Company in the Queensland Supreme Court in July 2012 were dismissed in December 2012 and the Company was awarded costs on an indemnity basis ("Indemnity Costs Order").
-LPD and Mayson appealed the Indemnity Costs Order in the Queensland Court of Appeal ("Appeal") and on October 11, 2013 the Appeal was dismissed with costs of the Appeal being awarded to the Company on a standard basis ("Appeal Costs Order").
-The Company is currently having the costs payable under the Indemnity Costs Order and the Appeal Costs Orders ("Costs Orders") assessed.
+In July 2012, LPD Holdings (Aust) Pty Ltd ("LPD") and Mayson Associates Limited ("Mayson") brought proceedings against the Company and some of its directors and officers.
+These proceedings were dismissed in November 2012 and the Company was awarded costs on an indemnity basis.
+LPD and Mayson appealed the indemnity costs order in the Queensland Court of Appeal and on October 11, 2013 the appeal was dismissed with costs of the appeal being awarded to the Company.